buedaswag/landing-page/landing-copy.md

 #### Sub-Headline:

-- I help organizations deploy software more often, with higher quality and fewer problems with Value Stream Mapping and DevOps.
+- I help teams deploy software more often, with higher quality and fewer problems with Value Stream Mapping and DevOps.

 #### Primary Call to Action: